iOS 11 and macOS High Sierra introduced support for these new, industry-standard media formats:

 Working with this media

-If you're using iCloud Photos with iOS 10 or macOS Sierra, you may see a warning icon in the upper-right corner of the photo or video, or you may see an alert message.
+If you're using iCloud Photos with iOS 10 or macOS Sierra, you may see a warning icon in the top right-hand corner of the photo or video, or you may see an alert message.
 To fully view, edit or duplicate HEIF and HEVC media on your device, upgrade to iOS 11 or later or macOS High Sierra or later.

-Sharing this media
+Sharing and converting this media

 - If you open an HEIF image in Photos or Preview on your Mac, you can choose File > Export, then choose a format, such as JPEG or PNG, before saving.

-Importing this media via USB
+Importing this media by USB

 You can change the behaviour of the import in iOS 11 or later.
 Go to Settings > Photos.
 In the TRANSFER TO MAC OR PC section, tap Keep Originals to prevent the media from being converted to JPEG or H.264 when importing.